 Yes, being at work instead of a Super Bowl party stinks, but you can still catch the action live without a television.
 This means you can keep tabs on those live dealer sites you’ve been eyeing, even as you work your day away.
 How, you might ask?
 Well, below are mentioned a few ways to keep you in the circle of what’s going down on Super Bowl Sunday.

 If you have an Apple product such as an iPhone, iPad, or Mac computer, there are a few apps you can download for free at the app store.
 One of the apps is the Fox Sports Go App, or go online at FoxSportsGo.com.
 These options will not let you stream the game on an iPhone due to the impact it will have on their servers.
 Streaming live on iPhone will make the quality worse and slower.
 Another reason it will not stream on that device is that iPhone streaming is limited to the NFL mobile app.
+If you can’t download the NFL app from the App Store, then it might be an idea to look at some of the iphone ios beta install options and seeing if using a different iOS version could allow you to stream the game from the NFL mobile app.
 If you use an iPhone, you can download the NFL mobile app.
 However, free live streaming of the game is limited to Verizon customers only.
 For those who still want to watch but don’t have this service, they may want to check out a Pirate proxy to see how they can watch on game day.

 Live Stream on these FREE Websites and Apps